High (James Blunt song): Chart performance

 On 18 October 2004, "High" was released in the United Kingdom.
 The song failed to make an impact on the singles chart, peaking at a low 148.
 It was re-released in the UK on 3 October 2005.
 The song became Blunt's third top-20 single when it peaked at number 16 on the singles chart, and spent a total of 12 weeks in the top 75.
 The re-release appeared on the singles chart a week before the physical release was released, backed by the strength of its digital download sales, charting at number 74.
 The following week it climbed 58 places on the chart, rising to number 16.
 Outside of the UK, the song was also successful.
 It reached number three in Italy and became Blunt's first top ten single.
 "High" also went top ten 20 in Austria, Ireland and Switzerland.
 In the United States, the song debuted at number 100 on the Billboard Hot 100 and became Blunt's third single to chart within the top 100.
 In Canada, "High" reached number 66 on the BDS Airplay chart.

 Music videos

 Blunt has made two music videos for "High".
-The first video, fwhich is associated with the first release as a single, was filmed in the Canary Islands, and hows him buried in a desert and then chasing an illusional girl while drunk.
+The first video, which is associated with the first release as a single, was filmed in the Canary Islands, and shows him buried in a desert and then chasing an illusional girl while drunk.
 In the video for the re-release of "High", Blunt is sitting on a plastic chair in a warehouse-like room, playing the guitar and singing the song; these scenes are intercut with scenes where Blunt is running in a forest.